Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Conclusion

-Additional reduction techniques, as for example symmetry, can be combined with our approach.
+Additional reduction techniques, such as symmetry, can be combined with our approach.
 Decoupling into subsystems maintains symmetry structures (for the subsystems), so merging our approach with for example the symmetry argument in \cite{FantuzziGoluskin} can be done by first decoupling into subsystems and then exploiting symmetries of the subsystems (independently).